 - All participants over the age of 18 and all youth under the age of 18 who are serving in a leadership role, must sign the CUC Code of Ethics for Adults and Older Youth Working with Children and Youth

 - All participants (including event organizers/staff) must submit completed registration forms by the registration deadline, including providing a signed Congregation Involvement Form and an Informed Consent Form (where applicable).

 - Youth between the ages of 12 – 13 years old may, in some circumstances, be invited to participate in joint Jr. & Sr. Youth Conferences, in which case the youth to adult ratio must be increased to 6:1 and separate sleeping areas for the Junior youth are required

 - Young Adults between the ages of 21 – 24 may, in some circumstances, be invited to be guest speakers or facilitators at Youth Conferences or be participants in Youth Learning Conferences, if they are specifically designated as multigenerational events.
 In both cases, Young Adults ages 21 – 24, may not act as advisors/sponsors for other youth and must abide by all conference rules.

 CUC Policy on Sexualized Behaviour at Youth Events

 Sexuality is a healthy and important part of young people’s lives.
 Youth programs are an important opportunity for youth to express themselves in healthy ways, however exclusive relationships, especially those of a romantic or sexual nature often detract from the larger community.
 All members of the community must respect each other’s physical boundaries and the intention and purpose of Youth Events.

-Youth Conference Committees on Rules and Consequences (or designated group) reserve the right to deem any behaviour inappropriate.
+The Reconciliation Committee (or designated group) reserves the right to deem any behaviour inappropriate.
 Parents/guardians are invited to discuss this policy with their youth.